We offer agriculturally based internships in regenerative living in our farm setting. Please contact us for more information.

 Pono is the Hawaiian word for righteousness or doing what is right.
 We support our community to grow in a right way, right in the sense of working in harmony with the land, with each other, and with ourselves as individuals, founded on the concepts of caring for the earth and caring for all life on the earth.

-Our residential interns offer 20 hours per week of trade.
-We work Tuesdays and Wednesdays 9am- 4pm (with an hour off for lunch) and harvest on fridays from 1-5.
+Our residential interns offer 23 hours per week of trade.
+We work Tuesdays and Wednesdays 8:30am- 4pm (with an hour and a half off for lunch) and harvest on Fridays from 8-4 (with an hour off for lunch).
 For the remaining 4 hours, everyone is on their own schedule which may include working on the land, helping at the market on Saturdays, kitchen cleaning, or animal and nursery care.

 Every intern has their own bedroom with a bed and shelves, interns share the kitchen, which has wifi internet, a composting toilet and an outdoor shower.
 We require less hours than other farms because we do not offer much food, though some vegetables are available from the gardens, and eggs and honey are often available for a reduced price.
 One load of laundry a week is included.
 Everyone in the shared kitchen pays $20 a month towards common items, is responsible to keep the community space clean and tidy and has a kitchen chore that is separate from the 18 hours.